Have a question? Call us 01512280060

 To enjoy a good nap or a well deserved night’s rest, you need a conducive environment.
 It is essential to keep disturbing light from your bedroom.
 The best option is Velux blackout blinds.
 Blackout materials are tightly knit together to block light.
 And they do not need to be dark coloured.
 You can find blackout fabric in a variety of colours to suit your needs.

 They are also suitable for media rooms if you want to have a theatre experience.
 Any type of blind that uses fabric is a good choice for a blackout fabric.

 While blinds offer some insulation, albeit not all of them, attaching a thermal lining fabric to the back of the blind will enhance this function.
 The lining traps warm air inside the house.
 During winter, open the blinds to allow as much warm air inside as possible and close them at night to trap the air inside the house.

 Cords and chains are a strangulation hazard for young children and pets.
 Cordless operated blinds eliminate the use of cords in blinds operation by making use of the bottom rail.
 Cordless are also popular with homeowners because they are neat.
 They eliminate the need for hanging cords and chains.

-Blinds operate either manually or automatically.
+Blinds operate either manually or automatically by using motorised options.